This is a great way to make your own brightly colored batik fabric using crayons! A vintage craft come to life!

 Iron

-First, I cut the light fabric into two 12” squares.
+Cut the light fabric into two 12” squares.
 I wanted a colorful town street scene, so I drew in pencil the basic design that I wanted.
+You could also use a coloring book page or other fun design.

 Lay your fabric on aluminum foil to prevent the wax from going through to your counter.
 Start a small pan of boiling water to use to clean your brushes as you go.
 I used very inexpensive brushes for this project as I was planning to throw them away afterward.